attention-survey/Efficient_Attention_Survey/README.md

  - **[2025/8/20]** 🎉 Our survey paper is now publicly available on [GitHub](./resources/paper.pdf)!
 If you do find our resources helpful, please [cite our paper](#citation).

 -----

 ## Class 1: Hardware-Efficient Attention

 💡 **Core Idea**: Accelerate attention by leveraging hardware characteristics.

 📝 **Overall Formulations**:

-Hardware-Efficient Attention of the prefilling stage can be formulated as:
+Hardware-Efficient Attention for the prefilling stage can be formulated as:
  <img src="./png_figs/formula1.png" width="50%" height="50%">

-Hardware-Efficient Attention of the decoding stage can be formulated as:
+Hardware-Efficient Attention for the decoding stage can be formulated as:
  <img src="./png_figs/formula2.png" width="50%" height="50%">

  ---